Jahia/content-integrity/docs/how-to-extend.md

 Most of the time, you will implement `checkIntegrityBeforeChildren`.
 Implement `checkIntegrityAfterChildren` when you need to test the integrity of a node after having tested the integrity of its subtree.

-If one (or several) integrity error is detected on the scanned node, return an instance of `ContentIntegrityErrorList`, `null` otherwise.
+If one (or several) integrity error is detected on the scanned node, return an instance of `ContentIntegrityErrorList` and add it each individual error.
+If no error is found, return `null` or an instance of `ContentIntegrityErrorList` which contains no error.

+If your class extends `AbstractContentIntegrityCheck`, several factory methods can be used:
+- `createError()` : methods to create individual `ContentIntegrityError` Objects
+- `createEmptyErrorsList()` : method to create a new empty error list.
+Errors can be added to this list afterward
+- `createSingleError()` : method to create a new error list, initialized with the specified error.
+More errors can be added to this list afterward

 #### Registration into the service